aliyilmaz/user-manager/docs/en-README.md

 ## 3. Install
 If you write the path you left on your local server from the address line for once and run it, the project installation will take place.

+## 4. Login

+When you type the path you left on your local server from the address line, you will be directed to the `account/login` page.
+On this page, you can log in by typing `aliyilmaz.work@gmail.com` in the Email field and `123456` in the Password field.